Morihiro Hosokawa

 Morihiro Hosokawa (細川 護煕, Hosokawa Morihiro) is a Japanese politician who served as prime minister of Japan from 1993 to 1994.
 He led an eight-party coalition government which was the first Japanese government not headed by a Liberal Democratic Party (LDP) premier since 1955.

 Born to the Hosokawa family, which ruled present-day Kumamoto Prefecture from the 17th to the 19th centuries, Hosokawa is also a grandson of Prince Fumimaro Konoe through his mother.
 He graduated from Sophia University before working at the Asahi Shimbun newspaper, and was elected to the National Diet in 1971 before leaving to serve as governor of his home prefecture from 1983 to 1991.

 In 1992, Hosokawa left the LDP to found the reformist Japan New Party, which won 35 seats in the 1993 general election.
 The LDP lost its governing majority, which was replaced by an eight-party coalition led by Hosokawa.
 He initiated electoral reforms before Tsutomu Hata's Japan Renewal Party took over leadership of the coalition in 1994.
 Hosokawa joined the New Frontier Party in 1996 and Democratic Party of Japan (DPJ) in 1998 before retiring from politics.
 He unsuccessfully ran for Governor of Tokyo in 2014.

-Since his father's death in 2005, he has been the 18th head of the main branch of Hosokawa clan, which held the title of Lord of Higo and marquess.
+Since his father's death in 2005, he has been the 18th head of the main branch of the Hosokawa clan, which held the titles of Marquis and Lord of Higo.
 Since retiring from politics, he has been active as a potter and tea master.

 Early life and education

 Morihiro Hosokawa was born in Tokyo as the eldest grandson of Moritatsu, 3rd Marquess Hosokawa, and head of the Hosokawa clan.
 His maternal grandfather is the former prime minister Prince Fumimaro Konoe (1937–1939, 1940–1941).
 As a great-great-grandson of Prince Kuni Asahiko, he is a third cousin of the present emperor, Naruhito.
+He is also the third cousin of Emperor Naruhito through his great-great grandfather, Shimazu Tadayoshi, who was the grandfather of Empress Nagako, the wife of Hirohito.
 He is also a descendant of Christian heroine Gracia Hosokawa.

 Hosokawa received his LL.B. degree from Sophia University in 1961.